facebook/rocksdb/README.md

 See the [github wiki](https://github.com/facebook/rocksdb/wiki) for more explanation.

 The public interface is in `include/`.
 Callers should not include or rely on the details of any other header files in this package.

-Those internal APIs may be changed without warning.
+Note: Those internal APIs may be changed without warning.

 Design discussions are conducted in https://www.facebook.com/groups/rocksdb.dev/